The Trinitarian Covenant of Redemption

 D. HE WOULD BE OBEDIENT TO THE POINT OF DEATH

-In Philippians 2:8-11 Paul states about Jesus….
+In Philippians 2:8–11 Paul states about Jesus,

-Being found in appearance as a Man, He humbled Himself by becoming obedient to the point of death, even death on a cross.
-For this reason also, God highly exalted Him, and bestowed on Him the name which is above every name, so that at the name of Jesus every knee will bow….and that every tongue will confess that Jesus Christ is Lord to the glory of God the Father.
+Being found in appearance as a man, He humbled Himself by becoming obedient to the point of death, even death on a cross.
+For this reason also, God highly exalted Him, and bestowed on Him the name which is above every name, so that at the name of Jesus every knee will bow … and that every tongue will confess that Jesus Christ is Lord, to the glory of God the Father.

 E. HE WOULD GATHER TO HIMSELF AND NOT LOSE THOSE WHOM THE FATHER HAD GIVEN HIM

-In John’s Gospel (17:12) he records Jesus’ words with the Father….
+In his Gospel (17:12) John records Jesus’ words with the Father:

-While I was with them, I was keeping them in Your name which You have given Me; and I guarded them and not one of them perished…. so that the Scriptures would be fulfilled.
+While I was with them, I was keeping them in Your name which You have given Me; and I guarded them and not one of them perished … so that the Scriptures would be fulfilled.

 IV.
 THE PART OF THE HOLY SPIRIT